-If we, as a human family, would seek to contemplate, to understand and to assist as often as we chose to judge and to hate, imagine the amount of love and grace that could be increased throughout the world.
+If we, as a human family, would seek to contemplate, to understand and to assist as often as we chose to judge and to hate, imagine the amount of love and grace that could multiply throughout the world.

-It’s simple to criticize, scorn, mimic, misunderstand and feel hostility toward other people, especially those that have wronged us, but how can we perceive if we haven’t experienced their dark valleys?
+We can criticize, scorn, mimic, misunderstand and feel hostility toward others, especially those that have wronged us, but how can we perceive if we haven’t experienced their dark valleys?

-It’s truly a challenge to view the world through other’s eyes, but maybe we could try.
+It’s a challenge to see through other’s eyes, but maybe we could try.

 Who am I to judge anyone?
 Who are you?
 The answer is that you, like me, are a child of God, deeply loved and treasured.
 He loves us fairly and impartially.
 He loves you and I just as much as he loves the person that made off with our things.

-Our drive from Illinois to California, previous to this shattered glass at our feet, was incredibly beautiful and unforgettable.
+Our drive from Illinois to California, previous to this shattered glass at our feet, was beautiful and unforgettable.
 Many nights we drove straight into the setting sun and the colors took our breath away.
-Our destination was this historic and hilly, eclectic city in which we were able to visit where our son and daughter-in-law are residing and help them get settled in.
+Our destination was this historic and hilly, eclectic city in which we were able to visit where our son and daughter-in-law are newly residing.

-This event could’ve darkened the rest of our time together and our memories of the whole trip, but we wouldn’t allow it.
+This parking lot event could’ve darkened the rest of our time together and our memories of the whole trip, but I wouldn’t allow it.